 Bert’s eye widened.
 “You was with ’em?”

 The Pastor nodded.
 “Yes, I was with him...for a time.
+We were in a crater.
 The Germans were about to overrun our position.
-Well, Tony got shot in the leg.
+We climbed out of the crater and started to run, and...well, Tony got shot in the leg.
 I was frightened.
 I saw the Germans coming closer and closer.
 And then I did something I’ve regretted ever since: I turned and ran.
 I left Tony behind.
 He kept crying and yelling, ‘Don’t leave me, Desi!
 Don’t leave me!’
 But I kept on running.
 His cries continued to haunt me over all these years.”

 “Woowee,” exclaimed Bert.
 “You kept all that bottled up inside ya fer all these years?”
-He sighed, then said, “Ya know, battle can do that to a guy’s mind.
+He sighed and shook his head.
+“Ya know, Desi, battle can do that to a guy’s mind.
 Happened to lots of guys.
 You can’t blame yerself.
 Besides, it was a long time ago.”

 “Not to me, Bert.
 It’s always been so vivid in my memory, as if it happened only yesterday.
 The things I saw, the sounds, even the smells.
 For years I tried to forget, but it all kept coming back.
 I had dreams about a German with a rifle coming after me, and I kept seeing Tony and hearing his cries....”